-Or more precisely, the cause is a shirt placket that is not reinforced well.
+More precisely, the sagging collar is caused by a shirt placket that’s not reinforced well.

-Many bespoke shirt makers have configuration options that include reinforced plackets, however, not everyone can afford a bespoke shirt.
+Many bespoke shirt makers have configuration options that include reinforced plackets to help with that sagging shirt collar.
+However, not everyone can afford a bespoke shirt.

 Starching a dress shirt’s placket can also help stiffen the placket temporarily, but in most cases the spray-on-starches are not strong enough to support the weight of the placket.